-FPB can be set to Off.
-Alert. or Alert & Brake through vehicle personalisation.
-See "Front Pedestrian Detection" in "Collision/Detection Systems" under Vehicle Personalisation \Rightarrow 150.
+FPB can be set to Off, Alert, or Alert and Brake through vehicle personalisation.
+See "Collision/ Detection Systems" under Vehicle

 Detecting the Pedestrian Ahead

 FPB alerts and automatic braking will not occur unless the FPB system detects a pedestrian.
 When a nearby pedestrian is detected directly in front of the vehicle, the pedestrian ahead indicator will display amber.